Skip to main content

 2 test scenarios

-• Cover note includes change snippets JR-document-editing-009.1
+• Cover note includes snippets JR-document-editing-009.1

-• Snippet styling matches redline output JR-document-editing-009.2
+• Snippet styling matches redline pipeline JR-document-editing-009.2

 JR-document-editing-012